pandeyg-raj/needseva/README.md

 - Must have Phython3 installed
 - Using the setup file according to the Operating System you are using:
 -
-  -For macOs and Linux use setup_mac
+    For macOs and Linux use setup_mac
-  -For windows use setup_windows
+    For windows use setup_windows

 Helper Sources
 -